 - Work collaboratively with the team to support/develop cultural links, community and family connections which support the engagement and connection of young people to learning and the wider community.

 - Participates in program provision to ensure wellbeing in an inclusive learning environment

 - Collaborates with the team to support a socially inclusive program that responds to the physical, intellectual, social, spiritual and cultural needs of young people.

-- Participates in the daily routines and activities of the FLC e.g. morning meetings, lunch, electives, outings, camps.
+- Participates in the daily routines and activities of the FLC e.g. morning meetings, lunch, bus pick up and drop offs, electives, outings, camps.

 - Team participation/multidisciplinary practice

 - Support regular whole team reflective practice sessions including daily staff debrief